-Xiaoyao Fan is currently a 4th year PhD candidate at Thayer.
-She received her BE in Electrical Engineering in 2007 from Tsinghua Univercity in Beijing, China, and is now pursuing her PhD degree in Biomedical Engineering.
-Her thesis work involves developing algorithms and tools for simulating brain deformation in image-guided neurosurgery.
+Xiaoyao Fan is currently a Postdoctoral researcher at Thayer.
+She received her BE in Electrical Engineering in 2007 from Tsinghua University in Beijing, China, and her PhD in Biomedical Engineering from Dartmouth College.
+Her thesis and continuing work involve developing algorithms and tools for simulating brain deformation in image-guided neurosurgery.